 \section{Abstract}

-We consider the {following} oriented percolation model in $\N$.
+We consider the {following} coverage model on $\N$.
 For each site $i \in \N$ we associate a pair $(\xi_i, R_i)$ where $\{\xi_0, \xi_1, \ldots \}$ is a 1-dimensional {undelayed} discrete renewal point process and $\{R_0,R_1,\ldots\}$ is an i.i.d. sequence of $\N$-valued random variables.
 At each site where $\xi_i=1$ we start an interval of length $R_i$.
-Percolation occurs if every sites of $\N$ is covered by some interval.
-We obtain sharp conditions for both, positive and null probability of percolation.
-As corollaries, we extend results of the literature of rumor processes and discrete one-dimensional boolean percolation.
+Coverage occurs if every site of $\N$ is covered by some interval.
+We obtain sharp conditions for both, positive and null probability of coverage.
+As corollaries, we extend results of the literature of rumor processes and discrete one-dimensional Boolean percolation.